 - Instructions about how to safely obtain a sample

 - A FedEx self-addressed envelope to return the sample to them

 - A form where I specified what gene I want them to test (I wrote in “familial hypercholesterolemia” – I am always sure not many people even in the medical field know or refer to it as “FH”), some other personal information, and my health insurance information.

 - Canadian Association of Genetic Counselors (www.cagc-accg.ca)

-- The FH Foundation (www.thefhfoundation.org)
+- the Family Heart Foundation (www.thefhfoundation.org)

 - Genetic Information Nondiscrimination Act (GINA) (www.ginahelp.org)